Looking for ethical gift inspiration for the traveller in your life? Discover my sustainable gift guide which is packed with ethical and...

 I don’t recommend throwing out what you already have.
 It’s always a good idea to reuse as much as possible.
 However, if you do want to make a few key switches, some sustainable swaps can save you money in the long run too!

 Sustainable travel can be as simple as packing light when you go abroad.
 Instead of packing an enormous suitcase that will need to go into the hold on your flight, take a carry-on.
-The more weight trains, planes and cars have to carry the more fuel they burn which means more carbon being emitted into the atmosphere.
+The more weight trains, planes and cars have to carry the more fuel they burn which means more carbon being emitted into the atmosphere (read my guide to the best eco-friendly luggage here).

 Take a carry-on and train yourself to pack light.
 Start taking solid toiletries instead of mini bottles – they last longer so they’re far more economical.
 Use packing cubes and self-sealing vacuum bags to save space (honestly, these are an absolute lifesaver for a guilty over-packer like me.
 They’re also pretty handy if you’re travelling solo and can’t rely on a grudging companion to take a few extra bits of yours!).